 Manu Jara is synonymous with French haute patisserie.
 This is more than enough to stop by any of its establishments.
 Its offer includes the infallible classics (mille-feuille, éclairs or palmeritas) but also signature creations that will captivate you.

-At Manu Jara they carry by flag its emblematic croissants with butter brought from Normandy.
-Although they also do the same with their brownies or his recent creation together with Bolas: the palm tree ice cream.
+In Manu Jara they carry by flag their emblematic croissants with butter brought from Normandy.
+Although they also do the same with their brownies or their recent creation with Bolas: the palm tree ice cream.

 📍 c/ Pureza, 5